 Giving Compass' Take:

-• A new study adds to research showing concrete links between Indigenous rights to land and sustainable conservation of biodiversity.
+- Maxine Speier discusses a study that adds to research showing concrete links between Indigenous rights to land and sustainable conservation of biodiversity.

 As countries try to stall the planet's spiral into a sixth mass extinction, it's not always clear what, if anything, is working.
 There are plenty of news stories about what isn't: Species aren't adapting fast enough to keep up with climate change, habitat loss, pollution, and predation.
 Currently one million plant and animal species are on the brink of extinction—more than at any other period in human history.